frolfr/frolfr-server/README.md

 #### About Frolfr

 This project is under construction.
-The MVP, however, is currently available at the production site below, and up-to-date with master.
+The Rails MVP, however, is currently available at the production site below. **Please note: The production site is not currently up-to-date with the master branch.
+We are currently rebuilding the site using the Ember.js framework.**

 #### Visit Frolfr's production site